OneForFreedom/DigiSketch/Journal.md

 and some sort of energy input.

 I'll make the schematic and maybe pcb today and part list, so stay tuned!

+Update: I did it!
+It's all complete, all in the span of one day!
+Now I just gonna upload the end files and code using kmk.
+Wish me luck!